joybiswas007/torrents-api/README.md

 }

-Between Fast and Live mode try it out :p and when searching on knaben on few search results you'll see `https://knaben.eu/live/dl/rutracker/?` this types of links well fret NOT just add them to your client and it'll automatically starts downloading like other magnet urls;
+Between Fast and Live mode try it out :p and when searching on knaben on few search results you'll see <br> `https://knaben.eu/live/dl/rutracker/?` this types of links <br> well fret NOT just add them to your client and it'll automatically starts downloading <br> like other magnet urls;

+On the TorrentGalaxy api endpoint you can search query via imdb id or or regular search query;

 ```